grafana/plugin-tools/docusaurus/docs/metadata.md

 ## iam

-Identity and Access Management section.
-Grafana will read this section and initialize a service account for the plugin, with a tailored set of
+Grafana reads the Identity and Access Management section and initializes a service account for the plugin, with a tailored set of
 [Grafana RBAC permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes/#rbac-permissions-actions-and-scopes).
 Then its bearer token will be shared with the plugin backend using the `GF_PLUGIN_APP_CLIENT_SECRET` environment variable.